SAP/luigi/core/examples/luigi-sample-angular/README.md

 4. Start the example application from the `luigi/core/examples/luigi-sample-angular` folder.

-   The [`src/luigi-config/extended`](src/luigi-config/extended) folder contains the default configuration including all available features.
+   The [`src/luigi-config/extended`](src/luigi-config/extended) folder contains the default configuration that includes all available features.
 If you want to try out a simpler example, change the configuration reference in the [`index.html`](src/index.html) file to `<script src="/assets/basicConfiguration.bundle.js"></script>`.
-The basicConfiguration.bundle.js can be changed by editing [`src/luigi-config/basic/basicConfiguration.js`](src/luigi-config/basic/basicConfiguration.js).
+You can edit the `basicConfiguration.bundle.js` file [here](src/luigi-config/basic/basicConfiguration.js).

    You can use hash-based routing or path-based routing in your application: